cid-harvard/growth-lab-app-front-end/README.md

 The different queries available to Country Dashboards can be viewed here - https://hgl-app-staging.cid-labs.com/graphql

-When new queries are added to the GraphQL endpoint, make sure to add the type definitions for their return values at `src/graphql/graphQLTypes.ts`.
+When new queries are added to the GraphQL endpoint, make sure to add the type definitions for their return values.
+For each project, create a folder within it's pages directory called `graphql` and add a file called `graphQLTypes.ts`.
+The folder structure should look something like this - `/src/pages/yourProjectFolder/graphql/graphQLTypes.ts`.
+Within there you can keep all of the relevant types for the return values for your project's GraphQL queries.
 Keeping the types consistent helps keep the Country Dashboards project easier to develop and less prone to bugs as it continues to expand.

 For more information on using GraphQL, see the official GraphQL documentation here - https://graphql.org/learn/